Niue Assembly: History

 The Assembly is descended from the Island Council established under the Cook Islands Act 1915.
 This was disbanded in 1959 and reconstituted as the Assembly, which was successively granted greater control.
 The Assembly assumed full law-making power within the constitution upon self-government in 1974.

 The Assembly is physically located in Alofi.

 Speaker of the Assembly

 The Assembly is presided over by a Speaker, elected by its members from outside their ranks.
 If a member of the Assembly is elected Speaker, they must resign their seat.
 The Speaker does not vote in proceedings, and does not enjoy a casting vote.

 The current Speaker is Hima Douglas.

 Elections

 Elections are held under a simple plurality system, with electors in the fourteen villages electing one member per village by majority vote, and six members from a common roll.
-Electors must be New Zealand citizens, resident for at least three months, and candidates must have been electors, resident for twelve months.
+Electors and candidates must be either New Zealand citizens or permanent residents of Niue, continually resident for at least three years at some point, and ordinarily resident for twelve months prior to enrolment as an elector or, as the case may be, nomination as a candidate.

 Terms of the Niue Assembly

-The Assembly is currently in its 16th term.
-The 16th Assembly was elected at the 2017 elections.